How to Enable or Disable Live Captions in Windows 11

 Data Privacy and Processing

-Live captions use on-device processing.
+Live captions process audio right on your computer.
 This means your audio data is not sent to the cloud.
 Everything happens locally on your computer, keeping your conversations private and secure.

 Troubleshooting and FAQs